-Dr. Ellen Berrey’s research engages multiple sociological subfields, particularly law, inequality, race and diversity, culture, and organizations, with an emerging interest in environmental sociology.
-Her work is centrally focused on the politics and paradoxes of solving social problems.
-She asks: how do organizations interpret and implement policies aimed at addressing social problems, such as racial discrimination and environmental devastation?
-How do they navigate legal constraints and political opposition?
-She has a particular interest in how cultural ideals—such as diversity, fairness, and sustainability—get mobilized, institutionalized, and contested by decision-makers, organizational actors, and activists.
-Her projects to date have examined diversity discourse, affirmative action politics, inequality in higher education, employment discrimination law, corporate social responsibility, and sustainability politics.
+Dr. Ellen Berrey’s research engages multiple sociological subfields: law, race and racism, culture, organizations, and social movements.
+Her work is centrally focused on the politics and paradoxes of solving social and environmental problems.
+She has a particular interest in how cultural ideals—such as diversity, fairness, anti-racism, and sustainability—get mobilized, institutionalized, and contested.
+Her projects to date have examined the organizational and legal push for diversity, affirmative action policy and politics, employment discrimination law, corporate social responsibility, higher education protest, and sustainability politics.
 In addition to her appointment at University of Toronto, she is an affiliated scholar of the American Bar Foundation.

 Berrey, Ellen, Robert L. Nelson, and Laura Beth Nielsen.
 2017.
 Rights on Trial: How Employment Discrimination Law Perpetuates Inequality.
-University of Chicago Press.
+Chicago, IL: University of Chicago Press.

 Berrey, Ellen.
 2015.
 The Enigma of Diversity: The Language of Race and the Limits of Racial Justice.
-University of Chicago Press.
+Chicago, IL: University of Chicago Press.